Frequently Asked Questions

 Are you an accredited program?

-Are all your faculty members practicing nurses?
+Are all your faculty members nurses?

 Yes, in order to be a faculty member with JMU Nursing all faculty must be current on their nursing license.